This post may contain affiliate links. Please read the disclosure policy to learn more.

 Why Make This Key Lime Parfait?

 Think of this parfait as a slice of Key lime pie in a glass.
-This easy-to-make dessert includes all the iconic flavors you love: the tangy zing of tart lime curd, the sweetness of vanilla whipped cream, and the crunch of a crushed graham cracker crust.
-(As an added treat, I’ve included chopped white chocolate, too!)
-Perfect for any occasion, this Key lime parfait offers a sophisticated yet simple way to enjoy a beloved dessert in a brand new way.
+This easy-to-make dessert includes all the iconic flavors you love: tart lime curd; vanilla whipped cream; a crunchy graham cracker crust.
+And as an added treat, I’ve included layers of sweet chopped white chocolate.

-Many of the components in this Key lime parfait (including the lime curd) can be made in advance or substituted with store-bought products, so this recipe also makes a good option for occasions which call for impressive dessert, but where you’d rather not spend all evening in the kitchen!
+Many of the components in this Key lime parfait (including the lime curd) can be made in advance or substituted with store-bought products, making this recipe a good choice for summer dinner parties or other occasions where you’d rather not spend all evening in the kitchen.
+(I like my lemon granita recipe for similar reasons!)

 Lime Parfait Ingredients